 Dr. Compton-Phillips has an extensive background in directing patient care programs and leading health care organizations to broad-based improvements.

-Prior to joining Providence in 2015, Dr. Compton-Phillips served as the Chief Quality Officer at Kaiser Permanente, where she focused on improving the value of care delivery.
+Prior to joining Providence in August 2015, Dr. Compton-Phillips served as the Chief Quality Officer at the Permanente Federation, where she focused on improving the value of care delivery.
 During her tenure, Dr. Compton-Phillips was a key organizational leader in developing capacity in patient-driven design, enhancing clinical outcomes and the care experience, and addressing the affordability of care.

-Dr. Compton-Phillips joined Kaiser Permanente in 1993 as a front line physician, serving in an array of administrative and leadership roles.
-She holds a Bachelor’s Degree from Johns Hopkins University and earned her medical degree from the University of Maryland School of Medicine.
+Dr. Compton-Phillips is a board-certified internist, author, and Theme Leader for NEJM Catalyst.
+She holds a bachelor’s degree from Johns Hopkins University and earned her medical degree from the University of Maryland School of Medicine.

-Insights Report by Amy Compton-Phillips & NEJM Catalyst
+Article by Amy Compton-Phillips & David Johnson